 Barn doors are the newest trend for indoors and outdoors alike.
 Whether you are going for a country-style theme in your home or want a quality door, finding the right hardware to set it up can be difficult.

-1.SMARTSTANDARD 6.6 Foot J Shape Sliding Barn Door Hardware Kit
+1.SMARTSTANDARD 6.6 Foot J Shape Barn Door Hardware Kit

 The SMARTSTANDARD J Shape kit is ideal for those who want an affordable option but still maintain the quality.
 It’s easy to install and if you have any hang-ups, customer service and the instruction manual can guide you through the process.

-We found this barn door hardware to be the quietest out of the bunch even when it had a heavy door installed.
+We found this best barn door hardware kit to be the quietest out of the bunch even when it had a heavy barn door installed.
 The pre-drilled holes are done with 16in centers which are the standard for American measurements.
 Many kits come in European sizing so this was a plus.

 It come everything you'd want in a hardware kit like door stoppers and end caps.
 The components are made of thick steel and not of aluminum like many other kits so you are getting high-quality without the big price tag.